Wells Fargo: Very Attractive After 4Q

 However, non-interest revenues were weak for the quarter.
 It's worth looking at this more closely due to the depth of the decline:

 Part of the contraction was due to a $592 million loss due to adverse moves on interest rate hedging instruments and this is in fact responsible for most of the decline in the fourth quarter 2016 vs. that of 2015.
 4Q 15 Non interest income was $9.99 billion; 4Q 16 was $9.18bn.
 Excluding this one-off item, non interest income contracted 2%, which is clearly easier to live with.
-The company cited lower mortgage banking fees as important in the rest of the drop, which again is linked to rates movements in the quarter.
-At this stage, I would expect non-interest income to improve in 1Q 176 and then regain trend growth in 2Q17, which is pretty modest but good enough for this stock.
+The company cited lower mortgage banking fees as important in the rest of the drop, which again is linked to rate movements in the quarter.
+At this stage, I would expect non-interest income to improve in 1Q 17 and then regain trend growth in 2Q17, which is pretty modest but good enough for this stock.

 Costs crept up in the quarter and it's worth recognizing the guidance given in the press release that the efficiency ratio will remain "elevated" for now